-Exclusion criteria were as follows: (1) Previous medical history combined with organ transplantation and immune system disease; (2) Pregnant or lactating women; (3) Suffering from mental illness; and (4) Not consenting to ventilator treatment.
+Exclusion criteria were as follows: previous medical history combined with organ transplantation and immune system disease, pregnant or lactating women, suffering from mental illness, and not consenting to ventilator treatment.

-Method
+Methods

-The clinical data of the 27 COVID-19 patients was collected and studied, including gender, age, basic disease, blood oxygen saturation on admission, complications, oxygenation index before ventilation, time and type of ventilator use, whether Glucocorticoid and Tocilizumab were used in combination, laboratory examination, computed tomography (CT) manifestation of lungs and direct death factors.
+The clinical data of the 27 COVID-19 patients was collected and studied including gender, age, basic disease, blood oxygen saturation on admission, complications, oxygenation index before ventilation, time and type of ventilator use, whether glucocorticoid and tocilizumab were used in combination, laboratory examination, computed tomography (CT) manifestation of lungs, and direct death factors.
 The approval of the Ethics Committee of Hubei Maternal and Child Health Hospital was obtained.

-Laboratory examination: The white blood cell count, lymphocyte count, lymphocyte granulocyte ratio, platelet count, CRP, IL-6, calcitonin, ESR, lactic acid, D-dimer, BNP, urea nitrogen, creatinine and fasting blood glucose of all patients were measured on admission, before ventilator use and before death, discharge or transfer.
+Laboratory examination: white blood cell count, lymphocyte count, lymphocyte granulocyte ratio, platelet count, C-reactive protein (CRP), interleukin-6 (IL-6), calcitonin, erythrocyte sedimentation rate, lactic acid, D-dimer, B-type natriuretic peptide (BNP), urea nitrogen, creatinine and fasting blood glucose of all patients were measured on admission, before ventilator use and before death, discharge or transfer.
 Chest CT examination or bedside chest X-ray examination was administered.

 The treatment process and final outcomes of the patients were statistically analyzed.
-According to the final treatment results, the patients were divided into the “effective group” and “death group”.
-The above observation indexes of the two groups were then retroactively tracked, and a retrospective control study was conducted in order to determine the specific curative effects on the two groups and the reasons for the differences in such curative effects, as well as to explore the factors related to death.
+According to the final treatment results, the patients were divided into the “effective group” and “death group.”
+Then the above observation indexes of the two groups were retroactively tracked, and a retrospective control study was established in order to determine the specific curative effects on the two groups and the reasons for the differences in such curative effects, as well as to explore the factors related to death.

-Statistical analysis
+Statistical analyses

-Descriptive statistical analysis was performed using SPSS 25.0 software (IBM, Chicago, IL, United States).
-Counting data was expressed as a percentage, and the two sample rates were compared using χ2 test; measurement data conforming to the normal distribution was expressed as mean ± SD, and measurement data that is not normally distributed was expressed as the median (interquartile range) form description.
-Measurement data with the same normal distribution and uniform variance between the two groups was compared using t-test, and the variance was not uniform by t’-test; the measurement data between the two groups with normal distribution and uniform variance was the same item in the same group at different times.
-Analysis of variance was used for inter-comparison, and rank-sum test was used for those with uneven variance.
-Mann-Whitney U-test or Kruskal-Wallis H-test was used to compare the measurement data of skewed distribution between groups.
-Spearman rank correlation was used in the correlation analysis of measurement data conforming to skewed distribution.
+Descriptive statistical analyses were performed using SPSS 25.0 software (IBM, Chicago, IL, United States).
+Counting data are expressed as a percentage, and the two sample rates were compared using χ2 test; measurement data conforming to the normal distribution are expressed as the mean ± standard deviation, and measurement data that are not normally distributed are expressed as the median (interquartile range) from description.
+Measurement data with the same normal distribution and uniform variance between the two groups were compared using the t-test, and the variance was not uniform by the t’-test; the measurement data between the two groups with normal distribution and uniform variance were the same item in the same group at different times.
+Analysis of variance was used for intercomparison, and rank-sum test was used for those with uneven variance.
+The Mann-Whitney U-test or Kruskal-Wallis H-test was used to compare the measurement data of skewed distribution between groups.
+Spearman’s rank correlation coefficient was used for correlation analysis of measurement data conforming to skewed distribution.
 P < 0.05 represents a significant difference.

 RESULTS

 The 27 severe and critical COVID-19 patients were 17 males (63.0%) and 10 females (37.0%).
-Their ages were 74.41 ± 11.73 years old, and 19 patients (70.4%) were over 70 years old.
-Among them, 15 patients (55.6%) had hypertension, ten (37%) had diabetes, ten (37%) had nervous system disease and nine (33.3%) had heart disease.
+Their ages were 74.41 ± 11.73-years-old, and 19 patients (70.4%) were over 70-years-old.
+Among them, 15 patients (55.6%) had hypertension, 10 (37%) had diabetes, 10 (37%) had nervous system disease, and 9 (33.3%) had heart disease.
 The distribution of other combined diseases is shown in Table 1.
 A total of 23 patients (85.2%) were complicated with two or more basic diseases.
-The lymphocyte count, platelet count, CRP, IL-6, lactic acid, D-dimer, BNP, creatinine and fasting blood glucose of all patients were measured on admission, before ventilator use and before discharge (death) (Tables 1 and 2, Fig. 1).
+The lymphocyte count, platelet count, CRP, IL-6, lactic acid, D-dimer, BNP, creatinine, and fasting blood glucose of all patients were measured on admission, before ventilator use and before discharge (death) (Tables 1 and 2, Figure 1).